-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Black History Month » Black History Month 2010 » African-American History Month 2010: J Nathan Bland
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » African American History Month » Black History Month 2010 » African-American History Month 2010: J. Nathan Bland

 J. Nathan Bland began his career with the U.S. Department of State as an intern at the Foreign Service Institute.
 He then returned as a Presidential Management Fellow assigned to the Public Affairs Office for the East Asia and Pacific Affairs Bureau.

 He joined the Foreign Service in 2006 and served his first tour as a consular officer posted at the U.S. Consulate in Shenyang, China.
 He is now serving as the public affairs officer at the U.S. Embassy to the Holy See.

 Mr. Bland, a native of Louisiana, graduated from Louisiana College in December 2000 with a B.S. in Business Administration.
 He then went to Xinjiang, China to teach English for 1 1/2 years before returning to attend graduate school at Seton Hall University's School of Diplomacy and International Relations.
 He graduated from Seton Hall with a M.A. in Diplomacy and International Relations and an M.A. in Asian Studies.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.